aliciasab/aliciasab.github.io/projects/project3/project3page.md

 ## Methods
 This project used data from the [United States Census Bureau](https://www.census.gov/developers/) and the Vera Institute of Justice for this project.
 The Vera Institute of Justice compiled an Incarceration Trends dataset, which is freely available on [their github page](https://github.com/vera-institute/incarceration_trends).

-The data was transformed and and queried in R. R was also used to created plots and shapefiles to visualize the shift in incarceration in the United States.
+The data was transformed and queried in R. R was also used to create plots and shapefiles to visualize the shift in incarceration in the United States.

 To determine a statistical relationship, the coefficient of determination was used.
-In the southern rural areas, R-sqaured was .85 showing a sharp increase in pre-trial incarceration through time.
+In the southern rural areas, R-squared was .85 showing a sharp increase in pre-trial incarceration through time.

 ## Results
 ### Density shift by Region